Cingulara/openrmf-docs/keycloak.md

 28. Make the JSON type a String (see image below)
 29. Save the mapper

 Now you are finally done!
 Check the OpenRMF web application by creating a user and logging in.

+> Remember the Redirect URIs cannot be "localhost" if you are running these components inside Docker.
+Localhost is local to the docker container!

 ### Password Policy Screenshot
 ![Image](./img/keycloak/authentication-password-policy.png?raw=true)